Geologist (musician): Other musical projects

 As well as performing various DJ sets, Geologist has released the track "Jailhouse" on Animal Collective's Keep Cassette, "Stretching Songs for Spring" on a digital split with Avey Tare entitled New Psycho Actives Vol. 1 and created the soundtrack for the Morphologic Studios short film Man O War.
 In April of 2018 he released the limited edition cassette Live in the Land of the Sky - his first proper solo release.

 Geologist collaborated with Doug Shaw (credited as "D.S.") on the album A Shaw Deal, released in January 2025.
 The singles "Loose Gravel" and "Route 9 Falls" were released on January 13, 2025 ahead of the album.

+In 2025, Weitz formed the instrumental psychedelic rock trio Motherfuckers JMB & Co. with former Gwar drummer Jim Thomson and Marc Minsker.
+The group released its debut album, Music Excitement Action Beauty, in 2025.

 He also hosts a monthly radio show on NTS Radio called The O'Brien System.

 Personal life

 In addition to his musical career, Weitz also worked on ocean conservation and environmental policy.
 He has a BA from Columbia University in Environmental Science, and an MPA in Environmental Policy from Columbia University's School of International and Public Affairs.

 Weitz was married on Halloween in 2009.
 He and his wife had a son in August 2010.